MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Jobs where the web or some other computer technology was involved (eg. QA Tester).
    * Highlight a time when you taught yourself something technical on the job.
 * Jobs where number-crunching was involved (analyst-type roles).

+Emphasize **results**:

+Most resumes are boring.
+Candidates merely go through past jobs and list the responsibilities they had at each job.
+That's basically useless because those responsibilities only make sense to someone who knows how the company actually worked.
+Your reader cares about success, not process.

+In other words employers care about the *outcome* of what you did at past jobs.
+Someone who can talk about outcomes is someone who a) made a difference at their job, however small, b) cares about results, and therefore c) is likely to produce results at their next job.

+Results don't have to be achievements.
+You don't have to oversee a turnaround or save the CEO's life to earn a selling point.
+Simply describing something that sounds like success is a big plus.
+Consider the following blurbs.

+*Wrote scripts to test new product before shipping.*

+vs.

+*Wrote scripts to test new product before shipping.
+Achieved one test per feature, resulting in bug-free launch.*

+Who knows if that's a meaningful benchmark?
+Maybe there weren't that many features.
+Or maybe the product still had bugs and they just didn't turn up during the launch.
+The key is you get to frame it.
+Even when all you did was "just your job", doing just your job often results in something akin to success.
+By describing that succes, you position yourself as a winner and at the very least make your résumé more interesting.
+If your readers aren't impressed, at least they'll be thankful.

+Note: The extra sentence describing results takes more space.
+Two longer bullet points that convey success are much stronger than four bullet points that only describe process (no matter what proportion of your previous job you're leaving out).

 ## Education
 * Few employers know how selective App Academy is, so it doesn't